m-labs/VexRiscv-verilog/README.md

 - 33 cycle division with bypassing in the M stage (late result)
 - single cycle multiplication with bypassing in the WB stage (late result)
 - Light subset of the RISC-V machine CSR with an 32 bits external interrupt extension
+- Available in normal an -Debug, with the Debug bus exposed

 ## Requirements